kumuluz/kumuluzee-config/README.md

 [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).
 It provides support for additional configuration sources in addition to environment variables, system properties and configuration files.

-KumuluzEE Config follows the idea of an unified configuration API for the framework and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.
+KumuluzEE Config follows the idea of a unified configuration API for the framework and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.

-KumuluzEE Config has been designed to support modularity with plugable configuration sources.
+KumuluzEE Config has been designed to support modularity with pluggable configuration sources.
 Currently, etcd and Consul key-value stores are supported to act as configuration servers.
 In the future, other data stores and configuration servers will be supported too (contributions are welcome).